andersen-lab/Freyja-SRA/README.md

 ## Data Availability

-Freyja-SRA is currently in the process of downloading and processing all publicly available SRA data, fetched with the following search terms:
+Freyja-SRA is currently in the process of downloading and processing all publicly available SARS-CoV-2 wastewater data, fetched with the following search terms:
 ```
 '(Wastewater[All Fields] OR wastewater metagenome[All Fields]) AND ("Severe acute respiratory syndrome coronavirus 2"[Organism] OR SARS-CoV-2[All Fields])